 …and the Importance of Individual Social Influence

-Following on from the previous point, the objectives of engaging employees to share brand messages will not be restricted to increased visibility for companies themselves.
+The objectives of engaging employees to share brand messages will not be restricted to increased visibility for companies themselves.
 In 2017 it will be more important than ever for organizations to empower their people as industry experts, so that they can hold their own against competition, develop their employability and position themselves as thought leaders among their professional online community.

 According to Adobe data, the growth of online sales exceeded predictions between November 1 and December 11, increasing by 8%.
 Meanwhile, the number of purchases taking place, or originating, on social media has been on the rise for some time and this will continue to be the case in 2017.